We may earn money when you click our links.

 And that’s not theoretical.
 Netflix HD only uses 5 Mbps.
 Zoom and Call of Duty both use a little less.

-Unless you’re downloading massive files 24/7, you won’t notice the difference between 150 Mbps and 10 Gigs.
+Unless you’re regularly downloading massive files, you’re unlikely to notice the difference between 200 Mbps and 10 Gigs in everyday use.

 So Why Pay More?

-The government defines high-speed broadband internet as 100 Mbps.
-You don’t need 500 Mbps, 1 Gbps, or 10 Gbps for everyday use.
-But the industry pushes it because it boosts profits.
+The government now defines high-speed broadband internet as 100 Mbps.
+For most everyday use—streaming, video calls, gaming, browsing—you don’t need 500 Mbps, 1 Gbps, or 10 Gbps.
+But speed tiers remain a key part of how the industry prices its products.

-They’re not trying to upsell you.
-They know that most people just want fast, reliable internet at a fair price, and that can be achieved with any speed tier.
+What makes Sonic stand out is the simplicity: one speed, one price.
+No tiers, no complexity.
+They understand that most people just want fast, reliable internet at a fair price—and that can be achieved without selling multiple speed options.

 Want to know what plans are available in your area?